MoonBlvd/Detection-of-Traffic-Anomaly/README.md

 :boom: This repo contains the **Detection of Traffic Anomaly (DoTA) dataset** and the **code** of our [paper](https://arxiv.org/pdf/2004.03044.pdf).

 ## DoTA dataset
+**UPDATE 11/13/2021:** Due to high ratio of lost video URL, we have connected with the original channel authors to get the authority to share all the video clips we downloaded and extracted.
+Please find the download link [here](https://drive.google.com/file/d/1RQp4hOP9X7TW6S3_vbqZvFSkrbbFzrRj/view?usp=sharing).
+After downloading frames from the above link, users can skip the datadownloading and frame extraction steps below.

 Install `ffmpeg`.

 Install python dependencies by `pip install -r requirements.txt`.